 If you weren't in school in the early 2000s, you might not know the history behind the jelly sex bracelet trend that had many parents and school officials totally up in arms.
-Jelly bracelets were cheap fashion accessories made famous by '80s pop stars like Madonna and Cyndi Lauper, and rumor had it that each color of bracelet indicated a different sex act.
+Jelly bracelets were inexpensive fashion accessories made famous by '80s pop stars like Madonna and Cyndi Lauper, and rumor had it that each color of bracelet indicated a different intimate act.
 Are jelly sex bracelets a real thing or are they merely an urban legend?

 In the early 2000s, jelly bracelets became known to some as sex bracelets.
-Each bracelet color had its own special sexual act tied to it:
+Each bracelet color had its own special act tied to it:

 - Yellow - hug